Kyriosity/read-write/readme+/dev/software-parts/app-model.md

 ## Writing a model

-First and foremost, think in providers and interfaces.
+First and foremost, think about providers and interfaces.
 That is, any part of the model contacts other parts or sources from abstract providers, which easily may swap adjacent parts.
-The model shall be thread and async friendly, even if it's not required.
+The model shall be thread- and async-friendly, even if it's not required.

 :construction: TO BE CONTINUED w/ EXAMPLES :construction: